-- Send out 30 to 50 emails a day to different bloggers and do this straight for 90 days.
+- Send out 30 to 50 emails a day to different bloggers, and do this straight for 90 days.

-After you do this for 90 days you’ll start noticing that the internal pages of your website will start getting a lot more traffic.
+After you do this for 90 days, you’ll start noticing that the internal pages of your website will start getting a lot more traffic.
 In the long run, your internal pages should be getting more traffic than your homepage.

-Marketing Tactic #3: There’s nothing wrong with exit pop-up’s
+Marketing Tactic #3: There’s nothing wrong with exit pop-ups

 Here is what I recommend:

-The best way to build up your account is to follow and friend influential people within your industry.
+The best way to build up your accounts is to follow and friend influential people within your industry.
 In addition to that, you should be tweeting and posting status updates that are also relevant to your industry.

-Doing those two things will help you get a larger following in the long run, but it can take months if not years for that to be effective.
+Doing those two things will help you get a larger following in the long run, but it can take months, if not years, for that to be effective.

-This way, when you write a new status update on Facebook or you tweet a message, thousands of people will be seeing it.
+This way, when you write a new status update on Facebook or when you tweet a message, thousands of people will be seeing it.

 Marketing Tactic #5: Ask and you’ll receive